AB-campus-CDA/GIT_memo/README.md

 <pre>
 $ git checkout -b branchName someWhere
 </pre>
 Will create a new branch then checkout.
-SomeWhere is optionnal.
+SomeWhere is optional.

 <br />